daudix/daudix.one/content/_index.md

     </div>
   </div>
 </div>

-I try to learn something new every day, and sometimes, I come across things that I enjoy and start to dive into them.

-Take design; it's more than just something I like, it's my hobby and I'm learning more about it every day, although lately I've been a bit burned out.

-As you can see, I also do some web development!
-I like working with CSS and HTML, but that's about it; JS is a bit of a mystery for me :D

-And lastly, to quote [Jeffrey](https://hyperreal.coffee/about/): "I’m <button id="shy" onclick="fluttershyAnim()">shy</button> and might come across as reserved and standoffish at first, but I open up when I get more comfortable with people."

-## Works

 I occasionally create and improve icons for around-GNOME apps, translate them to Russian, and sometimes help with the UI.